Universal truth of operator statements via ideal membership: Introduction

-Since also first-order logic is only semi-decidable, we cannot hope to obtain a terminating algorithm for deciding validity of first-order operator statements.
+Since the fragment of first-order logic that we consider is only semi-decidable, we cannot hope to obtain a terminating algorithm for deciding universal truth of first-order operator statements.
 Nevertheless, our results allow to present a semi-decision procedure (Procedure~\ref{algo semantic consequence}) that terminates if and only if an operator statement is universally true.
 Our procedure is an adaptation of Gilmore's algorithm~\cite{gilmore1960proof} interleaved with ideal membership verifications.
+We introduce this semi-decision procedure in Section~\ref{sec:all-operator-statements} and discuss computational aspects (Section~\ref{sec computational aspects}) that are relevant for obtaining an efficient procedure that can treat large, non-trivial examples.
+Furthermore, we present in Section~\ref{sec:AE-quasi-identities} how Procedure~\ref{algo semantic consequence} simplifies for the class of \emph{arithmetic $\forall\exists$-quasi identities}, a class of operator statements that regularly appears in practical applications.

-In Section~\ref{sec computational aspects}, we discuss computational aspects that are relevant for obtaining an efficient procedure that can treat large, non-trivial examples.
-In Section~\ref{sec:applications}, we present several applications of our framework.
-First, we illustrate our methods on an introductory example about the existence of Moore-Penrose inverses.
-We also outline how our framework helped in a recent joint publication to find and automatically prove new results in the field of generalised inverses.
+Finally, in Section~\ref{sec:applications}, we present several applications of our framework and show its capabilities.
+First, we illustrate our methods on an introductory example about the existence of the Moore-Penrose inverse.
+We also discuss a case study on statements regarding the Moore-Penrose inverse conducted by two of the authors~\cite{casc-2023}.
+Using the framework developed in this work in combination with our computer algebra package \texttt{operator\_gb} \footnote{available for \textsc{SageMath} at \url{https://github.com/ClemensHofstadler/operator_gb} and for \textsc{Mathematica} at \url{https://github.com/ClemensHofstadler/OperatorGB}}~\cite{HRR19,Hof23} to perform the polynomial computations, the proofs of a variety of operator statements could be automated, ranging from classical facts to recent results.
+Moreover, we outline how our approach in combination with our software helped in a recent joint publication~\cite{cvetkovic2021algebraic} to find and automatically prove new results in the field of generalised inverses.
 Finally, we sketch how the framework allows to formulate and automatically prove well-known statements in abelian categories that typically require tedious diagram chasing proofs.
-We note that all relevant computations can be assisted by our computer algebra package \texttt{OperatorGB}\footnote{available at \url{https://clemenshofstadler.com/software/}}~\cite{HRR19,Hof20}, which is available for \textsc{Mathematica} and \textsc{SageMath}.